Jump to Recipe Print Recipe

 Have a picky eater?
 Grating the onion ensures it blends seamlessly into the meat and keeps the texture smooth.

-Step 2: Mix the meatloaf ingredients gently with a fork or your hands, just until everything is combined.
+Step 2: Mix the meatloaf ingredients together with a fork or your hands, just until everything is combined.
 Overmixing can make the loaf dense, so aim for a light touch.

 A meatloaf in a loaf pan ready to bake.